semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 SEMGREP_BASELINE_REF=main
 ```

+It is not recommended to do diff-aware scans on any branches that are also doing full-project scans.
+This is because Semgrep App assumes that all previous findings have been fixed if the branch they are on is re-scanned and they do not show up.

 ## Connect to Semgrep App (`SEMGREP_APP_TOKEN`)

 Instead of `SEMGREP_RULES`, you can configure which rules to run with Semgrep App.